Moving Services to Brazil From US - Relocation Services to Brazil - Earthrelo

 Job Market In Brazil

-Most expats working in Brazil are transferees from the MNCs and foreign organizations in São Paulo.
+Most expats moving to Brazil and working are transferees from the MNCs and foreign organizations in São Paulo.
 The entire job market in Brazil for self-made expats is quite challenging and competitive.
 It is quite difficult to achieve a stable job position after relocating to Brazil from US.
 Most expats return to their home countries.
 Hence, only expats having high skills in management, high tech, finance, or engineering choose to stay and stand a chance as well.

 People who cannot find a job can teach English as a Second language (ESL) as their profession.
 But, teaching designations are not quite well paid.
 At one point, expats find it challenging to maintain the high cost of living in Brazil after emigrating to Brazil from US.